 How to kill squash bugs by practicing crop rotation

 Many garden problems occur when you plant the vegetables in your garden in the same spot each year.
-Instead, rotate the crops often, so that the bugs and diseases don’t get a change to really take hold.
+Instead, rotate the crops often, so that the bugs and diseases don’t get a chance to really take hold.

 It is good to rotate your crops each year, replacing those varieties that are prone to infestation.